 An accomplished public speaker, Catherine has been honoured to share the stage with some of Canada’s leading environmental thinkers including David Suzuki and Maude Barlow.
 Her commentary has featured in many news outlets including the New York Times, the Globe and Mail, the Toronto Star, the Financial Post and VICE.
 She appears frequently on CBC, CTV, Global and other current affairs television and radio programs.

 Catherine is a dedicated collaborator and community organizer.
 In the last decade, she has founded and/or supported the work of nine distinct coalitions, including: the Nova Scotia Coalition for Climate Action (NSCCA), the Nova Scotia Fracking Resource and Action Coalition (NOFRAC), the Maritimes’ Sustainable Energy Transition Initiative, Ladies’ Beverage Room (a female DJ collective) and Friends of the Khyber (a heritage- and arts- preservation society)

-Operations and Outreach Coordinator
+Operations and Outreach Administrator